The 3D pulsar magnetosphere with machine learning: first results: Summary and conclusions

+We are certainly {\it not} claiming that this is the only ideal steady-state force-free solution of the pulsar magnetosphere.
+The general solution is clearly degenerate, and what we are presenting is just one valid solution.
+If we insist that the closed-line region everywhere touches upon the light cylinder, that solution will be unique and it will correspond to one unique polar cap shape that will not be circular nor centered around the magnetic axis.
+In fact, it has been shown in multiple studies that the polar caps on to which previous time-dependent numerical simulations converge are very different from those of a static (or even a retarded) vacuum dipole and depend on the magnetic inclination angle \citep[e.g.][]{Dyks_Harding2004,Timokhin_Arons2013}.

+In this paper, we have trained a set of two NNs that instantaneously yields the three components $B_x,B_y,B_z$ of the magnetic field and their spatial derivatives at any given point $(x,y,z)$ of the magnetosphere for one particular pulsar inclination, and one particular polar cap size and shape.
+This is extremely helpful if one wants to draw magnetospheric features like magnetic and electric field lines, electric charge and electric current distributions, Poynting flux, current sheets, etc. We will present a detailed investigation of the pulsar magnetosphere for various pulsar inclinations and for various polar cap sizes and shapes in an extended forthcoming publication, and we will produce corresponding trained NNs (Paper~IV).
+We also plan to investigate the unique solution where the closed-line region everywhere touches upon the light cylinder.
+Determining this unique solution will require adjusting both the polar caps as well as the separatrix at every iteration step.

-We will present a detailed investigation of the pulsar magnetosphere for various pulsar inclinations and for various polar cap sizes and shapes in an extended forthcoming publication (Paper~IV).
-We would like to emphasize that our methodology allows us to obtain new solutions of the ideal 3D pulsar magnetosphere by determining a priori the shape and size of the polar cap, something that current conventional methods are unable to do.
-Such solutions were never obtained before because all numerical solutions obtained in the literature always relax to one particular magnetospheric configuration, i.e. to one particular polar cap shape and size determined by the simulation, not by the programmer.
+We look forward to learn whether magnetospheric solutions exist even for arbitrarily small polar caps with arbitrarily small luminosities as seen in 2D (Paper~II).
+We would like to emphasize that our methodology allows us to obtain new solutions of the ideal 3D pulsar magnetosphere by determining a priori {various shapes and sizes} of the polar cap.
+Such solutions were never obtained before because all numerical solutions obtained in the literature always relax to one particular magnetospheric configuration, i.e. to one particular polar cap shape and size determined by the simulation, without any possibility for control by the programmer.
 This opens up a whole spectrum of solutions between which the real pulsar magnetosphere may choose to transition during its evolution.
 More work is needed along these lines.